Email FacebookTwitterMenu burgerClose thin

 • Whether you are retired or still working, keeping a budget is a basic tool to help you for prepare for future needs such as paying for a nursing home.
 SmartAsset’s Budget Calculator can tell you how your spending stacks up to other people in your area.

-• If you thinking about purchasing long-term care insurance, be sure to review our picks for the top long-term care insurance providers of 2023.
+• If you thinking about purchasing long-term care insurance, be sure to review our picks for the top long-term care insurance providers.

 Photo credit: ©iStock.com/Nes, ©iStock.com/designer491, ©iStock.com/Dean Mitchell